Baracuta/DnD-Creature-Counter/README.md

 9.When the unlock button is clicked, it returns to the lock symbol and the backfill of the boxes change.
 Once again, they will be locked in their positions.
 <img src="Visual Resources/DnD Creature Counter 9.png">

+These are the most basic functions of the Creature Counter.
+There are several planned features not shown here, such as the ability to generate a duplicate of an already existing creature, as well as the ability to add and subtract HP as a function rather than manually changing the number.
+Such as it is, this would be a start!

   [Full slideshow here](<Visual Resources/DnD Creature Counter Plan.pdf>)